KacperJarosik/HackerRank-SQL/README.md

-# SQL-HackerRank
+# SQL-HackerRank - MS SQL SERVER
-My solution to exercises from HackerRank website
+My solution to exercises from HackerRank website.
+I write whole code in MS SQL SERVER.

 LINKS TO SOLUTIONS AND EXERCISES